wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-management-api.md

 The Management API of WSO2 Micro Integrator is an internal REST API, which was introduced to substitute the **admin services** that were available in WSO2 EI 6.x.x.

-The [Micro Integrator CLI](../../administer-and-observe/using-the-command-line-interface) and the [Micro Integrator dashboard](../../administer-and-observe/working-with-monitoring-dashboard) directly communicates with this service to obtain administrative information of the server instance.
+The [Micro Integrator CLI](../../administer-and-observe/using-the-command-line-interface) and the [Micro Integrator dashboard](../../administer-and-observe/working-with-monitoring-dashboard) communicates with this service to obtain administrative information of the server instance.
+If you are not using the dashboard or the CLI, you can directly access the [resources](#accessig-api-resources) of the management API by following the instructions given below.

 ## Enabling the management API